-Blue-Green Algae Alerts – Amber for Curlwaa and Merbein
+Blue-Green Algae Alert – Amber for Curlwaa, Merbein and Buronga

 In Outages & Alerts

-Amber Alerts are now in place for Curlwaa and Merbein.
+Amber Alerts are now in place for Curlwaa, Merbein (location used for Coomealla) and Buronga.

 An Amber Alert indicates that blue-green algae may be multiplying, and the water may have a green tinge and musty or organic taste and odour.
 The water should be considered as unsuitable for potable use and alternative supplies or prior treatment of raw water for domestic purposes should be considered.
 The water may also be unsuitable for stock watering.
 Generally suitable for water sports, however people are advised to exercise caution in these areas, as blue-green algal concentrations can rise to red alert levels quickly under warm, calm weather conditions.